Craigmillar: Facilities

 Craigmillar saw riots in the 1980s, amid complaints about the lack of facilities in the area.
 Both the library and Arts Centre were won by grassroots-based community action trying to tackle the area's social problems.
 One such venture was the Craigmillar Festival Society, which was active from 1962 until 2002.

 The area also had a large concrete sculpture/play-structure, created by artist Jimmy Boyle called Gulliver, The Gentle Giant that cares and shares.
-It was built for the Craigmillar Festival Society in 1976, and demolished in 2011 when the Niddrie Burn was re-routed through Hunter's Hall Park.
+It was built for the Craigmillar Festival Society in 1976, and largely demolished in 2011 when the Niddrie Burn was re-routed through Hunter's Hall Park, the remaining portion being listed in 2023.
 The University of Edinburgh has playing fields in this area, including one of the oldest modern-style shinty fields in Scotland.